TritonDataCenter/rfd/rfd/0010/README.md

 the last log upload used the same timestamp [or a later one] as a 'destroy' time in the cloudapi MachineAudit.

-Josh points out that some VMs will never have any logs uploaded (if nothing ever got written to stdout/stderr) which means users may be waiting for a log
+JoshW points out that some VMs will never have any logs uploaded (if nothing ever got written to stdout/stderr) which means users may be waiting for a log
 >= destroy time that will never show up.